RasmusKW/Timelogger/README.md

 The server solution contains an API only with a basic Entity Framework in memory context that acts as a database.

 Client - `npm install` to install dependencies, `npm start` runs the create-react-app development server

+## My thoughts
+The project was a suitable test for me on the parameters of complexity, experience and time.
+This is the first time i ever touch React so please keep in consideration that i first had to learn and understand the general principles of React.
+Some of my solutions might therefore reflect my lack of knowledge, though i think i came to some fair solutions given the time spent.

+It's also my first time using .NET and the ASP.NET Core framework.
+I learned the principles rather fast as i have a bit of experience in C# and of course the service, controller and whole API matter i have plenty of experience with so it was more of an overview i needed to understand where what happened.

+I added tailwind elements to the project to minimize the time to build new tailwind elements myself.

+## Future improvements
+If i had more time to improve the project i would touch upon the points below

+### Fix the time registrations
+I would make the time registrations be reflected on the backend for each project, instead of the frontend.
+The current solution with local storage is a hacky solution which easily can be fiddled with by anyone with a bit of knowledge of browsers and can be used for ill intentions.
+Also, the ability to remove a single time registration from the overview.

+### Multiple contributors
+To make the project scale even better with multiple freelancers working on the same project, i would make the contributor field it's own representation in the backend so each project would have a list of contributors which could be added to, updated and deleted.

+### Component optimization
+Especially the Project.tsx is far to big to my liking.
+I'd much rather have smaller components keeping functionality to a minimum also to max reuseability.
+The Project.tsx uses multiple modals which each could be it's own component with the functionality added in each component.

+### Burndown chart
+It was my plan to add a burndown chart but due to time, i quickly scrapped the idea as it would simply take too long.